This post may contain affiliate links. See our affiliate disclaimer here.

-Hotels run anywhere from 10K points to 30K points a night (in my experience), so if you choose right, your points can last a while.
-You can get eight free nights between the bonus points and the free night you’re given just for hitting the minimum spend on the card.
+Hotels run anywhere from 10K points to 40K points a night (in my experience), so if you choose right, your points can last a while.
+You can get easily eight free nights between the bonus points and the free night you’re given just for hitting the minimum spend on the card.
 That’s INSANE.
 That’s your entire week-long vacation paid for.

-Here’s the best part: By earning 75,000 points, which you’ll easily do after hitting the minimum spend, you earn “Spire Elite Status.”
-This status makes you like the Regina George of the Holiday Inn.
+Here’s the hidden best part: By earning 75,000 points, which you’ll easily do after hitting the minimum spend, you earn elite status.
+We hit the “Spite Elite status” when we first signed up.

 Spire Elite status has gotten us upgrades at every hotel visit.
 Not just “Here’s a complimentary bottle of water” (which yes, they do give you), but I’m talking about the sweet upgrades.
 Every time we’ve stayed IHG in the past year, we’ve stayed in suites and even had access to executive lounges.
 We do not book or pay for suites.
 We pay for the cheapest room they have, but with our status, they give us an automatic upgrade to their nicest room, plus other perks like free breakfast, free drinks from the bar, early check-in, late check-out, etc.

 Essentially, if you want to walk into a hotel and feel like a queen, this card is perfect for you.